anthobarbarich/paradisecity/content/transport.md

 ## BY BUS

-We’re happy to see you will make use of our bus services.
-Here are the schedules for the weekend.
+There will be buses coming from different cities in Belgium, here are the schedules for the weekend.
 Please make sure you are present at least 15 minutes before departure.

 ![null](/images/uploads/tableau.png)